 For a few hot dogs and burgers, any grill should serve you well.
 When you start looking at trying to grill specialties on a portable grill, however, you’ll need to consider a few things.

 No matter what you’re grilling, I always encourage people to order a size larger than they need.
 I’ve grilled many times on portable charcoal grills that just barely fit my selection of grilling foods.
 Trust me, it’s not worth it!

 Because in order to properly grill the meats and veggies need enough room to allow the hot air to properly circulate.
 Plus, when it’s time to flip you don’t want to be struggling and knocking things off the grill as you try to get a spatula or tongs in there.

 I know that space is limited when it comes to portable grills, but you’ve got two choices.
 Either order a bigger size (within reason) or put less on the grill at a time.
-Of course a compromise between the two is probably best!
+Of course, a compromise between the two is probably best!

-FAQ’s For Portable Grills
+FAQ’s About Portable Grills